 The Manufacturer of Faulty Truck Parts

-Defective brakes, tires, electrical systems, steering, hydraulic system, cargo securement equipment, or other truck components may be to blame for an 18-wheeler accident.
+Defective brakes, tires, electrical systems, steering, hydraulic systems, cargo securement equipment, or other truck components may be to blame for an 18-wheeler accident.

-If a malfunctioning truck part caused your truck accident, liability for the accident might fall to the company that designed or manufactured the defective truck part.
+If a malfunctioning truck part caused your accident, the company that designed or manufactured the defective truck part might be liable for the accident.

 Losses You Can Claim in an 18-Wheeler Accident Lawsuit